-(3) In addition to the percentage limitation provided in subsection (2) of this section, a first-class city shall not have public employees perform a public works project in excess of (($\frac{1}{2}$ hundred fifty thousand dollars)) \$150,000 if more than a single craft or trade is involved with the public works project, or a public works project in excess of ((seventy-five thousand five hundred dollars)) \$75,500 if only a single craft or trade is involved with the public works project or the public works project is street signalization or street lighting.
+(3) In addition to the percentage limitation provided in subsection (2) of this section, a first-class city shall not have public employees perform a public works project in excess of ((one hundred fifty thousand dollars)) \$150,000 if more than a single craft or trade is involved with the public works project, or a public works project in excess of ((seventy-five thousand five hundred dollars)) \$75,500 if only a single craft or trade is involved with the public works project or the public works project is street signalization or street lighting.
 A public works project means a complete project.
 The restrictions in this subsection do not permit the division of the project into units of work or classes of work to avoid the restriction on work that may be performed by day labor on a single project.
-However, a first-class city may have its own regularly employed personnel perform work which is an accepted industry practice under prudent utility management without a contract.
-For purposes of this section, "prudent utility management" means performing work with regularly employed personnel utilizing material of a worth not exceeding \$300,000 in value without a contract.
-This limit on the value of material being utilized in work being performed by regularly employed personnel shall not include the value of individual items of equipment.
-For purposes of this section, the term "equipment" includes, but is not limited to, conductor, cabling, wire, pipe, or lines used for electrical, water, fiber optic, or telecommunications.
+However, a first-class city may have its own regularly employed personnel perform with the requisite experience, capability and qualifications, perform public works activities to address the exigency, efficiency and financial needs of the public body without a contract in the sum not to exceed \$300,000.

-(4) In addition to the accounting and recordkeeping requirements contained in RCW 39.04.070, every first-class city annually may prepare a report for the state auditor indicating the total public works construction budget and supplemental public works construction budget for that year, the total construction costs of public works performed by public employees for that year, and the amount of public works that is performed by public employees above or below (($\frac{100}{10}$)) 10 percent of the total construction budget.
-However, if a city budgets on a biennial basis, this annual report may indicate the amount of public works that is performed by public employees within the current biennial period that is above or below (($\frac{100}{10}$)) 10 percent of the total biennial construction budget.
+(4) In addition to the accounting and recordkeeping requirements contained in RCW 39.04.070, every first-class city annually may prepare a report for the state auditor indicating the total public works construction budget and supplemental public works construction budget for that year, the total construction costs of public works performed by public employees for that year, and the amount of public works that is performed by public employees above or below ((ten)) 10 percent of the total construction budget.
+However, if a city budgets on a biennial basis, this annual report may indicate the amount of public works that is performed by public employees within the current biennial period that is above or below ((ten)) 10 percent of the total construction budget.